-Family Out patient Services: Family Counseling 4.
+Family Out patient Services: Family Counseling 5.
+Individual requires more intensive services Service Exclusions ACT Clinical Exclusions Severity of behavioral health impairment precludes provision of services.
+Severity of cognitive impairment precludes provision of services in this level of care.
+There is a lack of social support systems such that a more intensive level of service is needed.
 This service is not intended to supplant other services such as MR/DD Personal and Family Support or any day services where the individual may more appropriately receive these services with staff in various community settings.
-5. Individuals with the following conditions are excluded from admission unless there is clearly documented evidence of a psychiatric condition overlaying the primary diagnosis: developmental disability, autism, organic mental disorder and traumatic brain injury.
-1. The treatment orientation, modality and goals must be specified and agreed upon by the individual.
-Required 2.
-Couples counseling is included under this service code as long as the counseling is directed toward the identified consumer and his/her goal attainment as identified in Components the Individualized Recovery Plan.
-3. The Individualized Recovery Plan for the individual includes goals and objectives specific to the consumer-identified family for whom the service is being provided.
-Clinical Models of best practice delivery may include (as clinically appropriate) Multidimensional Family Therapy, Behavioral Family Therapy, Functional Family Therapy, and Operations others as appropriate the family and issues to be addressed.
-Service Services may not exceed 8 Billable units (combined Family Counseling and Family Therapy) in a single day.
-If clinical need indicates this level of intensity, other services Accessibility may need to be considered for authorization.
-If there are multiple family members in the Family Counseling session who are enrolled consumers for whom the focus of treatment is related to goals on their treatment plans, the following applies: Documentation 1.
-Document the family session in the charts of each individual consumer for whom the treatment is related to a specific goal on the individual's IRP Requirements 2.
+Individuals with the following conditions are excluded from admission unless there is clearly documented evidence of a psychiatric condition overlaying the primary diagnosis: developmental disability, autism, organic mental disorder and traumatic brain injury.
+Required Components The treatment orientation, modality and goals must be specified and agreed upon by the individual.
+Couples counseling is included under this service code as long as the counseling is directed toward the identified consumer and his/her goal attainment as identified in the Individualized Recovery Plan.
+The Individualized Recovery Plan for the individual includes goals and objectives specific to the consumer-identified family for whom the service is being provided.
+Clinical Operations Models of best practice delivery may include (as clinically appropriate) Multidimensional Family Therapy, Behavioral Family Therapy, Functional Family Therapy, and others as appropriate the family and issues to be addressed.
+Service Accessibility Services may not exceed 8 Billable units (combined Family Counseling and Family Therapy) in a single day.
+If clinical need indicates this level of intensity, other services may need to be considered for authorization.
+Documentation Requirements If there are multiple family members in the Family Counseling session who are enrolled consumers for whom the focus of treatment is related to goals on their treatment plans, the following applies: 1.
+Document the family session in the charts of each individual consumer for whom the treatment is related to a specific goal on the individual's IRP 2.
 Charge the Family Counseling session units to one of the consumers.
 3. Indicate "NC" (No Charge) on the documentation for the other consumer(s) in the family session and have the note reflect that the charges for the session are assigned to another family member in the session.

-Family Out oatient Services: Fami ily Trair ning Transaction Code Detail Code Mod Mod Mod Mod Rate Code Detail Code Mod Mod Mod Mod Rate Code 1 2 3 4 1 2 3 4 Practitioner Level 4, In- Clinic, without client present H2014 HS U4 U6 \$20.30 Practitioner Level 4, In-Clinic, with client present H2014 HR U4 U6 \$20.30 Family Skills Training and Practitioner Level 5, In- Clinic, without client present H2014 HS U5 U6 \$15.13 Practitioner Level 5, In-Clinic, with client present H2014 HR U5 U6 \$15.13 Development Practitioner Level 4, Out-of- Clinic, without client present H2014 HS U4 U7 \$24.36 Practitioner Level 4, Out-of-Clinic, with client present H2014 HR U4 U7 \$24.36 Practitioner Level 5, Out-of- Clinic, without client present H2014 HS U5 U7 \$18.15 Practitioner Level 5, Out-of-Clinic, with client present H2014 HR U5 U7 \$18.15
+Family Out Family Outpatient Services: Family Training Transaction Code Detail Code Mod Mod Mod Mod Rate Code Detail Code Mod Mod Mod Mod Rate Code 1 2 3 4 1 2 3 4 Family Skills Practitioner Level 4, In- Clinic, without client present H2014 HS U4 U6 \$20.30 Practitioner Level 4, In-Clinic, with client present H2014 HR U4 U6 \$20.30 Training and Development Practitioner Level 5, In- Clinic, without client present H2014 HS U5 U6 \$15.13 Practitioner Level 5, In-Clinic, with client present H2014 HR U5 U6 \$15.13